cedoula/PyBer_Analysis/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/68669675/91503794-04ffdb00-e891-11ea-9f18-f50df637ddd4.png">
 </p>
-We can see that more than 2/3 of the total rides in 2019 were realized in urban cities.
-Suburban areas count for over 26% of the total rides and rural cities only for 5.3%.<br/>
+More than 2/3 of the total rides in 2019 were realized in urban cities.
+Suburban areas count for over 26% of the total rides and rural cities only for 5.3%.<br/><br/>
-Great influence of urban area. blablablala<br/><br/>

 ### The total drivers by city type
 The following pie chart is showing the percentage of total drivers categorized by the different city types.